opennetworkinglab/ngsdn-tutorial/EXERCISE-2.md

 This part focuses on using the protobuf encoding over gNMI.

-First, make sure that your Mininet container is still running.
+First, make sure your Mininet container is still running.

 ```
 $ make start